 About Saint Paul Skating & Hockey Rinks

 Saint Paul has fourteen general skating rinks, as well as the WinterSkate refrigerated general rink at Landmark Plaza and three additional refrigerated hockey rinks located at Phalen Recreation Center, North Dale Recreation Center, and Palace Recreation Center.
-McMurray Field has four rinks used exclusively for broomball and Groveland Recreation Center has an oval speed skating track.
+McMurray Field has four rinks used exclusively for broomball and Groveland Recreation Center has a large oval rink.
 All hockey rinks have boards and nets.
 Non-refrigerated rinks are typically ready by the end of December and stay open through February, weather permitting.
 Refrigerated rinks may be open earlier in the season and stay open longer in the year.

 - Cold Weather Policy: Rinks will close if temperatures reach -25F.